gaelfoppolo/gaelfoppolo.com/_posts/2016-09-26-speech-framework-in-ios-10.md

 categories: [ios]
 ---

-At WWDC 2016, Apple introduced the Speech framework, an API which allows app developers to incorporate speech recognition in their apps.
-The exciting fact about this API is that it can perform real-time or recorded speech recognition, in almost 50 languages.
+At WWDC 2016, Apple introduced the Speech framework, an API which allows app developers to incorporate speech recognition in their app.
+The exciting fact about this API is that it can perform real time or recorded speech recognition, in almost 50 languages.

 Nowadays, many speech recognition frameworks are available, but most of them are expensive.